csb1105/csb1105/README.md

 I approach AI as a systems engineering discipline rather than a model optimization problem.

 Models do not operate in isolation.
+They exist within organizations, missions, workflows, constraints, interfaces, networks, autonomous components, and human decision processes.

+The relevant unit of analysis is often not the model.

+It is the coupled system.

-They exist within organizations, missions, workflows, constraints, and human decision processes.
-Understanding how these elements interact before failure occurs is central to building AI systems that remain reliable under uncertainty.
+Understanding how those elements interact before visible failure occurs is central to building AI-enabled systems that remain reliable, recoverable, and governable under uncertainty.

 ## Guiding Principle